 At the last event

-At the last Learning Networks event, the Widening Participation workshop looked at promotion and dissemination ‘the skills of sharing’.
+At the last Learning Networks event, the Widening Participation workshop considered how to support social mobility and reach out to those with fewer opportunities.

 How does the topic relate to Erasmus+?